LuzrBum/Agon-Swap/README.md

 * Original source https://www.bbcmicro.co.uk/explore.php?id=3379 - "explore disk"
 * Grab file "SWAP" and save as "SWAP2", as well as  file "25" and save as "SWAP", note that downloading didn´t work, copy n pasted from the "basic" view
 * Open each file in http://www.bbcbasic.co.uk/bbcsdl/index.html (note you have to select "any file" because they are *.bin)
-* Change mode to 0, delete  occurences of "*FX15" (in line 140), change the CHAIN command to "SWAP2" (line 260)
+* Change mode to 0, delete  occurences of "*FX15" (in line 140), change the CHAIN command to "SWAP2" (line 260)#
+* Clean up the text/linebreaks
 * Save each file as "*.BBC", in one of them I had to select "tokenized"

 #### Screenshot: